Christmas Leftovers – part 1. Soup, a Turkey & Cranberry Toast Topper, a Cheesy Tart

-So here we are, a few days after Christmas Day.
+So there you are, a few days after Christmas Day.
 Don’t know about you, but I’m drawing breath right about now and sticking my head in the fridge wondering what I’m going to make with all those wonderful Christmas Leftovers

 a few turkey bones

-I’ve had a little potter in the kitchen this morning.
+Last year, I had a little potter in the kitchen and came up with this.
 I’d already used the turkey carcass to make turkey stock and a soup that became a stew.
 There were some leg bones in the fridge, and they had already been made into stock.
 This morning a whip round the fridge produced half a tin of baked beans, a tbslp of curried hummous, 3 carrots that needed using, some of the cooked apples that I keep in the fridge for using with yogurt, an onion, a couple of handfuls of a bag of salad (one of the most wasted food items) and a small potato.
 I picked all the meat off the bones, got a nice amount, chopped anything that needed it and put everything in the stock, plus a generous mug of split peas.

 That all got simmered until the split peas were cooked, then I added the shredded heart of a savoy cabbage, and on a whim, poured in about a third of a bag of fresh cranberries, a small tea cup of grated parmesan rind from the freezer, then simmered again until the cabbage and cranberries were soft, seasoned, and ooh yum – several portions of delicious home made soup.
 Sour pops from the cranberries and an underlying sweetness from the apple, all shot through with the wonderful brothy hum of a good stock.